A Brief History Of Gambling Ships

 Not wanting to get caught gambling illegally and serve jail time, people sought creative solutions to bypass state gambling laws.
 One of the most popular was to gamble at sea, where there was no U.S. law, so people used gambling ships.

-Gambling law in the U.S. is determined on a state by state basis, meaning it can be different for each state in America – in contrast to countries like the U.K., where each region follows the same legislation.
+Gambling law in the US is determined on a state-by-state basis, meaning it can be different for each state in America – in contrast to countries like the UK, where each region follows the same legislation.

 Famous gambling ships